SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

   <li>"BYOD.job" ->result: position and orientation of the BYOD</li>
 </ul>

-Simply speaking, the cognex software generates an additional coordinate-system which refers to the origin of the calibration-coordinate system.
-In order to use the coordinate system of the taskboard, the object-frame is coppied from the camera target to coordinate-system which is available in ABB´s robot studio IDE
+In simple terms, the Cognex software generates an additional coordinate system that refers to the origin of the calibration coordinate system.
+To use the coordinate system of the taskboard, the object frame is copied from the camera target to a coordinate system that is available in ABB's RobotStudio IDE.

 ![PatternRecognitionTaskboard](https://user-images.githubusercontent.com/131485125/234950507-a29cda0c-0c72-4bd2-b987-41a73b3fd554.png)

- The origin of the taskboard-coordinate system is set to the upper left corner (you can see the green symbol).
-All other positions reffer to this point and are "hardcoded"
+ The origin of the taskboard coordinate system is set to the upper left corner (indicated by the green symbol), and all other positions are "hardcoded" with respect to this point.